microsoft/service-fabric-observer/README.md

 [**FabricObserver (FO)**](https://github.com/microsoft/service-fabric-observer/releases) is a production-ready watchdog service with an easy-to-use extensibility model, written as a stateless, singleton Service Fabric **.NET 6** application that by default

-1. Monitors a broad range of machine resources that tend to be very important to all Service Fabric applications, like disk space consumption, CPU use, memory use, endpoint availability, ephemeral TCP port use, and app/cluster certificate health out-of-the-box.
+1. Monitors a broad range of physical machine resources that tend to be very important to all Service Fabric services and maps these metrics to the related Service Fabric entities.
-2. Runs on multiple versions of Windows Server and Ubuntu 18.04
+2. Runs on multiple versions of Windows Server and Ubuntu.
 3. Provides [an easy-to-use extensibility model](/Documentation/Plugins.md) for creating [custom Observers](/SampleObserverPlugin) out of band (so, you don't need to clone the repo to build an Observer).
 In this way, FabricObserver is also an "Observer" platform.
 4. Supports [Configuration Setting Application Updates](/Documentation/Using.md#parameterUpdates) for any observer for any supported setting.
-5. Is actively developed completely in the open.
-The latest code (generally in flight and not meant for production) lives in the develop branch.
-It is highly recommended that you only deploy code built from the main branch into your production clusters.
+5. Is actively developed in the open.

 > FabricObserver targets SF runtime versions 9 and higher.